mahi97/nodeORM/README.md

 # nodeORM
-a simple form and database form with nodes
+a simple ORM with nodeJS and sequlizer